Château de Druyes: The fortification

 Châteaux de Druyes is part of the first generation of Philippians castles, that is, castles built in the time of King Philip Augustus with a simple plan and circular towers that allowed a better defense at low cost.

 It is built on a square plan of 52 m wide.
 The corners are defended by four round towers.
 Three of the four curtain walls have a square tower.
 The north tower is the highest and served as a gatehouse.
 A large residence, now gone, was located along the south curtain wall and had Romanesque arched openings.

 The curtain walls

 The walls have a thickness of about 2 m and a height of 7 m, though the southern curtain that protected the house was 10 m high.
 There was a walkway on top of the walls that was protected by battlements, which allowed for movement as well as access to the ground from the four towers.

-With the exception of the south curtain wall, that was defended by an important natural elevation, the other three walls have a square tower in the middle of their walls which reduced the flanking distance to 20 m and allowed crossfiring from the archers and increased protection at the wall base.
+With the exception of the south curtain wall, that was defended by an important natural elevation, the other three walls have a square tower in the middle of their walls which reduced the flanking distance to 20 m, allowed the archers to crossfire and increased protection at the wall base.